 Quicken Resolution Round-up: This New Year, Try Investing in You

-As 2018 comes to a close, we’re starting to think about how to make the most of the new year and live our best lives.
+As the year comes to a close, we’re starting to think about how to make the most of the new year and live our best lives.

 Quicken, maker of the best-selling personal finance software in the US, surveyed over 1,000 adults to gather insights into financial New Year’s resolutions — and discovered some surprising secrets to success.